JPedroo/JPedroo/README.md

 - 📚 I'm a Computer Science Student at Universidade Federal de Catalão.
 - 📫 Contact me at <strong>joaopedrojp21@outlook.com</strong>
 - 💻 Connect with me on <a href="https://linkedin.com/in/devjpedro"><strong>LinkedIn</strong></a>
-- 🌱 Currently learning MongoDB and enhancing Python skills
+- 🌱 Currently learning MongoDB and enhancing Python skills with Django framework.
 - 🤖 I'm a mentor of a FIRST robotics team.

 <br>